Tamas-Gavlider/WanderRoads/README.md

        -- STATICFILES_STORAGE = "cloudinary_storage.storage.StaticCloudinaryStorage" --
    12. Add the following path to settings.py<br>
        -- STATIC_ROOT = os.path.join(BASE_DIR, 'staticfiles') --
+   13. Create a staticfiles folder in the project root directory-- mkdir staticfiles -- <br>
+       Collect admin and rest framework staticfiles-- python3 manage.py collectstatic -- <br>
+       Cd to the frontend directory and compile the react app-- npm run build && mv build ../staticfiles/. -- <br>
-   13. Collect static files -- python3 manage.py collectstatic -- and add a runtime.txt file to your app's root directory.
+       Add a runtime.txt file to your app's root directory.
 Check your Python version and copy the runtime closest to the one used in your IDE.
        [Python support](https://devcenter.heroku.com/articles/python-support#specifying-a-python-version)<br>
-       Use the following command in your frontend folder to build the app and collect the files in the static folder: -- npm run build && rm -rf ../staticfiles/build && mv build ../staticfiles/. -- <br>
-       In settings.py, the following needs to be set: -- STATICFILES_DIRS = BASE_DIR / 'staticfiles' / 'build' --
+       In settings.py, the following needs to be set:<br>-- STATICFILES_DIRS = BASE_DIR / 'staticfiles' / 'build' --
    14. Save, add, commit and push the changes to GitHub.
    15. To enable automatic deploys on Heroku, go to the deploy tab and click the connect to GitHub button in the deployment method section.
 Search for the projects repository and then click connect.
 Click enable automatic deploys at the bottom of the page.
 4. Django automatically sets a secret key when you create your project, however we shouldn't use this default key in our deployed version.
 We can use a random key generator to create a new SECRET_KEY which we can then add to our Heroku config vars.